SietseT/ElundusCoreApp/README.md

 ---

 # Contributing
-To download the project source code and start developing :
+To download the project source code and start developing:

 1) You can use [Git](https://git-scm.com/downloads) as the CLI but it is not required
 2) Install [NodeJS](https://nodejs.org/)